-Sensory activities are almost always a no fail activity.
+Sensory activities for kids are almost always a no-fail activity.
 It opens the door for free play.
 It lets the kids explore a material.
-And its just fun!
+And it’s just fun!

 Most of these sensory activities listed are to do with the sense of touch.
 However, a couple break out of that too.
 Can you find the ones that explore the other senses?

 I’ve broken our list up into two sections.

 The first section is the majority of our sensory activities and they’re more of a ‘sensory tub’, even though they’re not necessarily always in a tub.

 They’re set out as an activity to explore a material or some sort.

 The second section is the accidental sensory exploration through the creation of something else.

 I love these the most because there seems to be a purpose for the exploration even though the sensory part is an activity in itself.